 Job Outlook For Caregiver Careers

-No matter what role you choose, you will always have opportunities to work.
+You will always have opportunities to work no matter what role you choose.
 That’s because this field currently has the highest demand among any occupation.
-For example, the US Bureau of Labor Statistics (BLS) projects caregiver careers like home health and personal aides will rise 34% from 2019 to 2029.
+For example, the US Bureau of Labor Statistics (BLS) projects caregiver careers like home health and personal aides will rise by 34% from 2019 to 2029.
 When you compare that to the average growth of 4% for all other jobs, it’s clear to see the need for qualified caregivers.

 Furthermore, data from the BLS also predicts more growth in the nursing field, with demand for certified nursing assistants (CNAs), licensed practical nurses (LPN), and registered nurses (RNs) predicted to grow 8%, 9%, and 7%, respectively.

 But although the job outlook is excellent, caregiving isn’t for everyone.
-So next, we’ll discuss the qualities of a good caregiver and go over some of the options, training, and professional requirements needed to get hired.
+So next, we’ll discuss the qualities of a good caregiver and review some of the options, training, and professional requirements needed to get hired.

 Types Of Caregiver Careers